Table of Contents[Hide][Show]

-TravelingMom Tip: Pack extra hand warmers this year.
-Closed warming huts and longer times spent outdoors will lead to cold fingers.
-And cold fingers will lead to crabby kids and shorter days on the slope.
+TravelingMom Tip: Pack extra hand warmers.
+Cold fingers can lead to crabby kids and shorter days on the slope.

 Yellow, gold, amber, green or rose-colored lenses, which have higher visible light transmission (VLT), meaning they let more light pass through the lens.
 Also look for lenses that promise not to fog up.